17hoehbr/automated-plex-guide/README.md

 **qBittorrent** is a torrent client.
 Transmission and Deluge are also popular choices but I chose qBittorrent because you can easily configure it to only operate over the VPN connection.

-**openvpn-client** is a VPN running in docker.
+**Glutun** is a VPN running in docker.
 This will allow you to connect the qBittorrent container to your VPN without having to put your entire system behind it

 **Prowlarr** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents